MaxThom/mir-rs/docs/ADR-01_topics-layout.md

 RabbitMQ will be used to move telemetry around.

-It willbe configured as topics with the following pattern.
+It will be configured as topics with the following pattern.

 <device_type>.<telemetry_type>.<version_type>